-To add non-physical location for the state-collected jurisdictions in Colorado you ship to:
+To add a non-physical location for the state-administered jurisdictions in Colorado where you ship products to:

 If a business opens an additional location, it must be added to the existing sales tax account.
 The fee for each additional location is $16, but the $50 state sales tax deposit is not charged on additional locations.
 However, if you are requesting a new account, the license fee of $16, plus the $50 deposit, must be remitted with the application.
 For example, a new account + one physical location would be a total of $66.

 Businesses located in Colorado will have at least one physical location (the main office, store location, etc.).
 Visit the In-State Businesses web page to help determine if you need to set up additional locations for your Colorado based business.